raspberrychris/kidsteepees/content/blog/Psychology-behind-learning-through-play.md

 Playtime should not only involve fun games but also activities which have educational value"

-- Vygotksys' Theory Of Play: Children Learn Through Interactions With Others
+- Vygotskys' Theory Of Play: Children Learn Through Interactions With Others

 ## What are the main points of Vygotsky's theory?